 5. Design, build and manage an interactive website or application and apply industry standard practices for user experience design, interface design and database management.

-6. Understand fundamental management and security/authentication practices for the administration of a website or web-based interactive application.
+6. Understand fundamental management and security/authentication practices for the administration of a website or web-based interactive a

 This subject is not available as a general elective.
 To be eligible for enrolment, the subject must be specified in the students’ program structure.